yongdd/langevin-fts/README.md

 #### Linux System

 #### C++ Compiler
   Any C++ compiler that supports C++14 standard or higher.
 If you want to use MKL, install Intel compiler.
-It is faster than gcc even when AMD CPU is used.
+The Intel compiler is faster than gcc even when AMD CPU is used.

 #### CUDA Toolkit
   https://developer.nvidia.com/cuda-toolkit